iBotPeaches/LeafApp_Infinite/README.md

  * `FACEIT_DOMAIN` - The base domain for FaceIt
  * `FACEIT_WEBHOOK_SECRET` - The exchanged secret for validating Webhook messages.

+Additionally, register webhooks for the following events:

+ * `match_status_finished`
+ * `championship_finished`

+Finally, create a security header called `X-Cat-Dog` and set it to a random value that you add to env.

 ### Dependencies

 #### Node